nghiaho12/Register3D/README.md

 Register3D is a 3D point cloud registration tool.
-Given two point clouds and a set of user selected registration points it will iteratively find an optimal transform between the two sets, such that the Euclidean distance the first set and all nearest neighbours in the second set are minimized.
+Given two point clouds and a set of user selected registration points it will iteratively find an optimal transform between the two sets, such that the Euclidean distance between the first set and its nearest neighbours in the second set are minimized.
 The output transform matrix is a typical 4x4 matrix of the form

 ```
 |R0 R1 R2 TX|